amd/ZenDNN/README.md

 ### Prerequisites
 CK is suitable for these compilers:
 1) hipclang: this is mainly used for compiling GPU hip kernels(require rocm environment), but also can be used for CPU.
 For a first trial use below compiler.
-2) gcc: at least gcc-9 is needed, you may need manually install a gcc-9 if ubuntu default is not gcc-9.
+2) gcc: at least gcc-9 is needed, you may need to manually install a gcc-9 if default is lower than gcc-9.

 ### Download code
 ```